slithiaote/lepton/paper.md

 paradigm, i.e. that source code and documentation should be written at the same time, inside the same file, and in a format designed for human understanding.

-''Lepton'' adds documents such as data analysis reports and scientific papers to this vision.
-To enable reproducible research, ''Lepton'' makes it easy to include scripts or complete programs, compilation and execution instructions, as well as execution results in the same file.
+''Lepton'' is a tool for making research more reproducible by extending this vision to data analysis reports and scientific papers. ''Lepton'' makes it easy to include scripts or complete programs, compilation and execution instructions, as well as execution results in the same file.
 Offloading execution to ''Lepton'' makes the analysis operator-independent and easy to reproduce.
 In the spirit of literate programming, the plain text file format used by ''Lepton'' is intended to be human-understandable as opposed to machine-readable, and simple enough to be usable without the software.

+Among the current approaches proposed for reproducible research, ''Lepton'' focuses on
+- offline execution so that results are operator independent,
+- long-term maintainability of ''Lepton'' itself and the documents produced with it through a plain text format and a well documented reference implementation
+- adaptability : users are not tied to a single data analysis environment such as R, C or python but can use them concurrently, and users can document freely regardless of the constraints of the programming language.

 ''Lepton'' consists in a standalone executable that processes plain text files written in a documentation format such as HTML or LaTeX with optional blocks that